ITCertifications/JobSearch/README.md

 This project searches Google Job Search engine for mentions of IT certifications in the job postings.

 ## Subfolders
-data - Contains the job postings for the roles of software de-veloper”, ”system analyst”, ”IT analyst”, ”software engineer”,”solution  architect”,  ”project  manager”,  ”product manager”,”programmer”,  ”consultant”,  ”data  analyst”  and  ”data  scientist”.
+data - Contains the job postings for the roles of software developer”, ”system analyst”, ”IT analyst”, ”software engineer”,”solution  architect”,  ”project  manager”,  ”product manager”,”programmer”,  ”consultant”,  ”data  analyst”  and  ”data  scientist”.

 data_results - Contains the processed results in json and html files.